How to Connect to WiFi without WiFi Password

 - The protocol uses NFC Tags, QR Codes, Bluetooth LE, and human-readable character strings (the good ‘ol SSID/password combo) to obtain network, device, and internet access.

 To better understand the technology, you connect your smartphone to the router, then use the phone as a configurator that connects other devices to the network.
-Then, all connected devices link to the router and get an internet connection, as well as a Wireless Local Area Network (WLAN) connection.
-Your phone just serves as the assistant to link devices to the network, and more than one device can become a configurator.
+Then, all connected devices link to the router and get internet and a Wireless Local Area Network (WLAN) connection.
+Your phone serves as the assistant to link devices to the network, and more than one device can become a configurator.

 Here’s how to use DPP to connect to routers without having a password.